mrft/itr8/README.md

   * if the output iterator will return no more elements it is { done:true }
   * if the output iterator is not done, but does not return anything based on the current value of the input iterator, the value is { done: false }, without a value or { done: false, state: \<newState\> } if you need to update the state
   * if the output iterator is not done, and it does need to return a value, it is { done: false, value: \<output value\> } (again with an optional state property if you need to pass state to the next step)
   * if the output iterator is not done, and the current input iterator value would output *more than a single item*, it is { done: false, iterable: \<your iterable\> }.
-Any Iterable (or IterableIterator) will do
+Any Iterable (or IterableIterator) will do.
+(That means in practice that you can use a simple array, but a generator function will work as well, or some iterator that is the result of some input with a few itr8 operators applied to it).

 Knowing all this we can break down the example:
 * if the input iterator is done, we'll return that it's done